amansnama/clm-workflow/README.md

 # clm-workflow
-Workflow to setup and run CLM cases then analyze the outputs
+Workflow to setup and run CLM cases then analyze the outputs.

+The documentation is hosted on [https://amansnama.github.io/clm-workflow/](https://amansnama.github.io/clm-workflow/).

 ### Requirements
 Make an environment variable `PRJ` and store your PROJECT_ACCOUNT.